amirana/blog-preview-card/README.md

-# Frontend Mentor Challenges - Blog Preview Card (HTML & CSS)
+# Frontend Mentor Challenge - Blog Preview Card (HTML & CSS)
 <p>This is a solution to the Frontend Mentor - Blog Preview Card challenge.
 The goal was to build a simple and clean Blog Preview Card component that matches the provided design as closely as possible.</p>

 <ul>